-Creating a branch is simple.
-All you need to do is make a copy of your project using "svn copy".
-This command will require the URL of your project's /trunk directory as well as the URL of the directory where you want to create your branch.
-This location will virtually always be inside of your /branches directory.
-You'll need to name your branch to distinguish it from the other branches in the repository.
+.
+This command requires the URL of your project's /trunk directory as well as the URL of the directory where you want to create your branch.
+This location is almost always inside of your /branches directory.
+Name your branch to distinguish it from the other branches in the repository.

 svn copy <https://subversion.assembla.com/svn/path/to/trunk> \